 Why tissue analysis?

-• Tissue analysis can be used to verify deficiency symptoms monitor nutrient levels during the growing period to determine if the soil fertility level and applied fertilisers are sufficient to meet the crop requirement and is vital in determining the nutritional value of plant material to animals.
+- Tissue analysis can be used to verify deficiency symptoms and monitor nutrient levels during the growing period to determine if the soil fertility level and applied fertilisers are sufficient to meet the crop requirement and is vital in determining the nutritional value of plant material to animals.